Skip to Content

 Proudly Serving Wyoming and South Dakota

-If you have a criminal record, you might be eligible for an expungement and to seek restoration of your rights.
-However, the process can be complicated and an experienced expungement and restoration of rights attorney can help.
+If you have a criminal record in Wyoming or South Dakota, you might be eligible for an expungement and to seek restoration of your rights.
+However, the process can be complicated and differs significantly between the two states.
+An experienced expungement and restoration of rights attorney can help navigate these complex requirements.

 What Is Expungement?

 Expungement is the process of removing or having your criminal record sealed from public view.
-Once your criminal record has been expunged you can truthfully answer, in all but a few limited circumstances, that you do not have a criminal record.
+Once your criminal record has been expunged you can truthfully answer, in most circumstances, that you do not have a criminal record.

 Why Should You Have Your Record Expunged?